-Our attention has been called to this subject anew by the reception of a pamphlet written by W. C. Dodge, Esq., Acting Examiner, United States Patent Office, in which the advantages of the breech-loading rifle for army use are very ably set forth.
+Our attention has been called to this subject anew by the reception of a pamphlet written by W. C. Dodge, Esq., Acting Exammer, United States Patent Office, in which the advantages of the breech-loading rifle for army use are very ably set forth.
 Mr. Dodge cites more than forty officers in our army, including Major-generals McClellan, Hooker, Fremont, Rosecrans, Burnside and Sigel, who approve of the introduction of this class of arms.
-He also gives the following letter from Col. Wilder, who has tried the guns in actual warfare:- lowing letter from Col. Wilder, who has tried the guns in actual warfare:-

-Dear She:-Your letter of Dec.
+He also gives the following letter from Col. Wilder, who has tried the guns in actual warfare:- duction of this class of arms.
+The also gives the forlowing letter from Col. Wilder, who has tried the guns in actual warfare:- DEAR STR:-Your letter of Dec.
 25, 1863, is just at hand.
 In reply, I am ready to urge the expediency of arming all the mounted troops of this army with the "Spencer Repeating Rifle."
 It is a most perfect weapon, when used by cool men, and I have no hesitancy in saying (after commanding a brigade armed with them for nearly a year) that men so armed can always defeat at least double their number, and my command have repeatedly driven three times their number of rebels.
 Since using this arm my command has never failed to break any column of troops they have attacked, and have never been driven by any force, no matter how heavily they were massed against them.

-At Farmington, Tennessee, in the late raid of the rebel General Wheeler within our lines, four of my regiments broke through and scattered two entire divisions of mounted rebel infantry; fighting on foot and formed in three lines, my men captured their battery and dispersed their entire force.
-I would respectfully referyout to Brigadier General Crook, commanding the second division of cavairy in this army, who witnessed this fight, and can vouch for its correctness.

-At Chickamauga on the 20th of September my brigade of five regiments drove back the rebel column that had driven the 20th army corps, and, alone and unsupported, held the entire left of the rebel army for four hours, and were withdrawn without being pursued.

-I could enumerate at least thirty fights in which the "Spencer Rifle" has triumphed over other arms in such apparently overwhelming numbers as to almost appear incredible.
+At Farmington, Tennessee, in the late raid of the rebel General Wheeler within our lines, four of my regiments broke through and scattered two entire divisions of mounted rebel infantry ; fighting on foot and formed in three lines, my men captured their battery and dispersed their entire force.
+I would respectfully refer you to Brigadier General Crook, commanding the second division of cavairy in this army, who witnessed this fight, and can vouch for its correctness.
+At Chickamauga on the 20th of September my brigade of five regiments drove back the rebel column that had driven the 20th army corps, and, alone and unsupported, held the entire left of the rebel army for four hours, and were withfuram without being pursued.
+I could enumerate at least thirty fights in which the "Spencer Rife" has triumphed over other arms in such apparently overwhelming numbers as to almost appear incredible.
 They should be made with a ring in the side of the breech-piece, so as to be carried as a carbine.
-The ammunition being water-proof, is not worn out or destroyed like other kinds.

-I believe that if the Government would arm ten thousand mounted infantry with these guns, and put them under a good enterprising officer, they could destroy all the principal railroad lines in the South, and do more dam

-or, controlled in the searms.

-I am, sir, very respectfully, yourobedient servant,

-J. T. WILDER.

-Nashville, Tenn., Jan.
-7, 1864.
+To could enumerate at least thirty fights in which the "spencer Rife" has trumphed over other arms in such apparently overwhelming numbers as to almost appear incredible.
+They should be m

 A PLAN is being rapidly matured for the establishment of a woolen factory in Milwaukee, on a scale heretofore unknown in the North-west.
-Such a manufactory, besides being a profitable investment for the manufacturers, will greatly aid in the development of agricultural resources by furnishing farmers with a in full activity, and on a larger scale than ever bebetter market.
+Such a manufactory, besides being a profitable investment for the $% \mathcal{A} = \mathcal{A}$ manufacturers, will greatly aid in the development of agricultural resources by furnishing farmers with a in full activity, and on a larger scale than ever bebetter market.